AdamSturge/Engine-Blog/pages/mydoc/mydoc_hookes_law.md

     <source src="./images/Hookes Law/hookes law verlet.webm" type="video/webm" />
 </video>

-Notice how the appex of the movement of the spheres get closer/further apart over time?
+Notice how the appex of the movement of the spheres gets closer/further apart over time?
 The Energy in a spring is directly proportional to the amount of compression it stores.
 The fact the spheres are compressing/stretching the spring more means they are slowly adding energy to the system.
 Recall that symplectic methods only **nearly** conserve energy.